brownieboy/guardian-epub/readme.md

 To run this app, you will need:

 1. [NodeJS](https://nodejs.org/) installed on your PC.
 Node is available for Windows, Macintosh and Linux.
 You should install version 18 or higher.
-Or you can now use the standalone installers for Windows, Mac and Linux.
+Alternatively, as of version 1.2.0, you can use the standalone installers for Windows, Mac (ARM only) and Linux.
 2. A Guardian API key.
 You will need to register for this at https://open-platform.theguardian.com/access/.
 They are free for non-commercial use.
 3. A Kindle or some other kind of ePub reader.

 ## Installing the Package

+### With Node Installed

 guardian-epub is command line interface (CLI) application.
 It must be run from a terminal, such as: